 - Increase conversion of a coupon deal by making sure no one has any issues in redeeming it

-In WooCommerce, there are several ways you can get URL to apply coupon links but our plugin makes it a breeze.
+There are several ways you can get URL to apply coupon links, but our plugin makes it a breeze in WooCommerce.

-You just go to the URL coupons tab and grab the coupon link that it generates after you save your coupon.
-Then when your customer visits the URL you give them, it will attempt to apply the coupon.
+Simply go to the URL coupons tab and grab the coupon link that it generates after you save your coupon.
+Then, when your customer visits the URL you give them, it will attempt to apply the coupon.

 Having coupons apply when you visit a URL sounds great in theory, but how do you actually use this in your marketing?